In a Nutshell:

 Recommended For: Hobbyist/casual users, chronic pain sufferers, and taller users, almost anybody, will love this chair!

 Less expensive than the model we just reviewed, this chair is a great all-rounder and hands-down the best value on the massage chair market today.
-If you’re looking for a massage chair that does a little of everything and won’t bust your budget, this one belongs on your short list of options to consider.
+If you’re looking for a massage chair that does a little of everything and won’t bust your budget, this one is on your short list of options.

-More expensive than the chair we just reviewed, this is a serious piece of medical technology that’s brimming with therapeutic features.
-If your back, neck, and legs are bothering you on a near-constant basis, this chair has all sorts of features designed to help you manage your pain.
-Not to be missed.
+More expensive than the chair we just reviewed, this is a serious piece of medical technology brimming with therapeutic features.
+If your back, neck, and legs bother you on a near-constant basis, this chair has all sorts of features designed to help you manage your pain.
+It’s not to be missed.

 REFERENCES AND RESOURCES